 This is absolutely the best homemade pear pie you’ll ever make!
 It has a flaky, buttery crust and a tender, lightly-spiced pear pie filling.
-Use a good quality fully ripe pear for best flavor, and bake until the top is golden and the filling is bubbly!
+Use a good quality fully ripe pear for the best flavour, and bake until the top is golden and the filling is bubbly!

-I started making pear pie when we were posted at srinagar.
-Srinagar is a paradise on earth beautiful valley snow clad mountains, mesmerizing beauty, plenty of fruit tree loaded with juicy fruits.
-Cherries, Apple, Walnets, almonds and pear or babugosha ( An Indian Pear).
-In my house we used to have five pear trees loaded with juicy pears.
-We loved to eat it raw, baked and cooked as well during this times i had tried many fruit savory’s and puddings Pear pie is also one of them.
+I started making pear pie when we were posted at Srinagar.
+Srinagar is a paradise on earth with beautiful valleys snow-clad mountains, mesmerizing beauty, plenty of fruit trees loaded with juicy fruits.
+Cherries, apples, walnuts, almonds and pear or babugosha ( An Indian Pear).
+In my house, we used to have five pear trees loaded with juicy pears.
+We loved to eat it raw, baked and cooked as well during these times I had tried many fruit savoury’s and puddings Pear pie is also one of them.

 Tips for Using Pears in the Kitchen

 Popular cooking methods include poaching (in wine, syrup, fruit juice, water) and baking.
 Pears shine in baked goods like tarts, pies, and cakes, as well as in jams, preserves, and chutneys.
 And because they are related to apples, it’s generally understood that if a recipe calls for apples, pears can be substituted.
 Spices like cinnamon, nutmeg, and ginger complement the fruit inedible recipes.

 What is the best pear to use in pies?

 All ripe pears can be enjoyed raw, either eaten out-of-hand or sliced into salads.
 For baking Anjou pear is considered to be best because they are A firm, mild-flavoured pear that is perfectly juicy.
 However, I like to use Indian pear/ babugosha as they are very juicy and sweet.